 When the Home Office has made a decision about your claim, they must tell your social worker and lawyer what they have decided.
 The Home Office will either decide to grant you immigration status to stay in the UK, or refuse your claim (read the next page to find out more about this).

 If the Home Office makes a positive decision on your asylum claim, you will be granted leave to remain in the UK (you are allowed to stay).
+Since the ‘Illegal Migration Act’ was passed, there have been changes to the types of leave (permission) you will be granted.
+You can read more about that here.

 Most commonly, you will be granted Refugee Status or Humanitarian Protection.
 If you applied for asylum after 28 June 2022 and you are granted refugee status, you will have 5 years’ leave to remain.
 You will be able to apply for settlement after 5 years.